 See more information on space reuse

-Currently, Aura does not offer the database compaction as standard and while we work to deliver this important database management feature this is the current approach you should follow these steps:
+Currently, Aura does not offer the compaction feature as standard and while we work to deliver this important management feature this is the current approach you should follow these steps:

 - (on-prem) Set up a Neo4j with the same minor version as Aura (ex Version 4.3.5 for Aura-4.3).
 We recommend downloading Neo4j through Neo4j Desktop for an easy selection of the version and administration.
 Also using the Enterprise version ensure you have access to the essential database administration tools for the next operations.